How To Prepare For And Deal With Earthquakes

 Facing a disaster without giving yourself a plan to recover from it, is like trying to build a house with no blueprint and no tools!

-Having two plans can make all the difference, in getting you through those first few days and weeks after a disaster strikes.
+Having two plans can make all the difference in getting you through those first few days and weeks after a disaster strikes.

 What are the plans?
 They are the Ready In 10 Evacuation Plan and the Get Back To Life Plan — the same plans that we’ve built into our Ready In 10 System.
+You’ll find all of them in our new book Get Your Stuff Together.

 The evacuation plan is pretty simple.
 It all comes from one question… If you were at home or at work and suddenly had to evacuate your home, or your general area, where would you go?